mradinoff/EarBuddies-Front/README.md

 - Friendship belongs to user, and friend (user).

 ## Approach

+Our approach for this project was firstly to find a topic all group members had a common interest in, and discussed our life hopes and dreams, before deciding on our idea for the app.

+We initially focused on the back end and planning out our main features and the models they would require.
+We worked together to get the rails back end up and running, although many extra migrations were needed later to refactor once we realised some of our theories didn't quite work in practise (eg. "friendships" that needed to be "matched" Tinder style).

+We ensured our ajax requests were working via Postman, before implementing the front end so we knew we could get the data that we needed.

+With Ryan being an expert in React, we braved tackling React for our front end.
+This was a huge learning experience for the rest of us, and a lot of our week was spent figuring our how to pass the right data to the right components.

+We realised halfway through this week that we had been a little too ambitious with our original idea, where we were attempting to build basically a meet up app, a tinder for friends app, as well as a chat application.
+Whoops!
+We had to refocus our efforts on the most important functionality.

+Due to this, we had to put our one on one messaging we'd hoped for between users on hold.
+We ran out of time to get this up and running, but are hoping to add this in later with the use of the PostBox gem.

+One of our biggest (unexpected) challenges was the friendships model, and how to "match" friends.
+There was a lot of logic involved, and the code got a little messy with many if statements that hopefully we can refactor in the future with more experience.

+We worked really well as a group this week, and although we weren't overly organised (our Trello board was forgotten about after a couple of days), we communicated well and managed to split up tasks, work together when needed, and keep focused on the end goal.

+Our group conclusion is that React is hard (except for Ryan who had the time of his life this week).

+We plan to continue working on this with our to do list below.

 ## To do:
 - [ ] One on one direct messaging between matched friends